 On the whole, though, Parliament agreed with Hobbes that life, liberty and property were natural rights.
 It generally gave strong support to property rights; for example, it rejected petitions that sought to protect workers by limiting the right of entrepreneurs to introduce new technology.
 In some instances, Parliament sent in the military after new technologies led to rioting by the workers.40

-Institutions are devised by people, and they change when the people change.
-Mokyr argues that the Scientific Revolution and the Enlightenment represent radical changes in the way that Europeans thought about both nature and society.
+Mokyr argues that the Scientific Revolution and the Enlightenment represent radical changes in the way that Europeans thought about both nature and society, and that both events had important ramifications for the economy.
 The Scientific Revolution changed the way they thought about material progress, and the Enlightenment changed the way they thought about governance.
-European governance and European commerce changed in their wake.
+Both of these events were essential precursors to the Industrial Revolution.

 - A. C. Grayling, The Age of Genius (Bloomsbury, 2016), ch.
 1. ↩